ever-been/everDoc/src/book/markdown/technologies.md

 ### Twitter Bootstrap {#devel.techno.bootstrap}
 Instead of writing tons of CSS, we chose to use [Twitter Bootstrap](http://getbootstrap.com) to design web interface.
 Although none of us is pure web designer, we were able to create uniform design in a very short time.

-### Other
-* I definitely forgot about a half of these, feel free to complete this, just maintain the cool alphabetic ordering